warpdotdev/docs/features/files-and-links.md

 Warp supports opening files, folders, and URL links that are within Blocks.
 Multiple URL protocols are supported e.g. `https`, `ftp`, `file`, etc. Warp opens web links directly in your default browser.

+Warp can also open Markdown files directly.
+Learn more about [viewing Markdown files](./markdown-viewer.md).

 ### Scripts

 Warp can open `.command` and Unix Executable files from the finder directly.